Crust (geology): Secondary crust

 Secondary crust is formed by partial melting of mostly silicate materials in the mantle, and so is usually basaltic in composition.

 This is the most common type of crust in the Solar System.
 Most of the surfaces of Mercury, Venus, Earth, and Mars comprise secondary crust, as do the lunar maria.
-On Earth, we see secondary crust forming primarily at mid-ocean spreading centers, where the adiabatic rise of mantle causes partial melting.
+On Earth secondary crust forms primarily at mid-ocean spreading centers, where the adiabatic rise of mantle causes partial melting.

 Tertiary crust

 Tertiary crust is more chemically-modified than either primary or secondary.
 It can form in several ways: